1 Example programs

 Determines whether some value is an integer (exact or inexact).

-Evaluates the least common multiple of two integers (exact or inexact).
+Determines the least common multiple of two integers (exact or inexact).

 Evaluates the number of items on a list.